Getting Clean and Sober from Drugs and Alcohol

-Withdrawal symptoms are a major challenge to recovery from drug or alcohol abuse.
+Withdrawal symptoms and other side effects are a major challenge to recovery from drug or alcohol abuse.
 Some drugs cause severe withdrawal symptoms when the user suddenly stops taking the drug.
 This can lead the user to relapse in an attempt to ease the withdrawal symptoms.
 In the case of certain drugs, such as opioids, the cycle of cessation and relapse can contribute to an accidental overdose if the user returns to using the same dose that they previously used before quitting.

 Understanding Addiction Recovery